Silver Spruce Resources (CVE:SSE) Shares Down 50% – Here’s Why

-Silver Spruce Resources Inc. (CVE:SSE – Get Free Report)’s stock price traded down 50% during trading on Saturday .
+Silver Spruce Resources Inc. (CVE:SSE – Get Free Report)’s stock price was down 50% during trading on Saturday .
 The stock traded as low as C$0.01 and last traded at C$0.01.
-209,050 shares were traded during mid-day trading, a decline of 39% from the average session volume of 344,766 shares.
+Approximately 209,050 shares were traded during trading, a decline of 39% from the average daily volume of 344,766 shares.
 The stock had previously closed at C$0.01.

 Silver Spruce Resources Company Profile